testcraftsman/testpool/docs/source/quickstart.rst

 with the Testpool along with a name of a single VM template.

 Create a VM on the KVM hypervisor called test.template and keep it shutdown.
 Now create a testpool profile given the IP address and name of the VM template.
+Since we're running on the hypervisor, the IP address is localhost.

 Where hypervisor-ip is replaced with the actual Hypervisor IP address.
 While running testpool on the hypervisor, use the tpl CLI to create a test pool